RidwanSharkar/Erebus/README.md

 3. **Level Up**: Gain experience by eliminating enemy players and their summoned units.
 4. **Unlock Abilities**: Spend skill points on new abilities (E, R, F keys)
 5. **Master Combat**: Switch weapons mid-fight and combine abilities for devastating combos

+### Game Format and Rules
+• Each player has a Tower and 3 Inhibitors.
+• Each player's Tower summons 3 Units every 45 seconds.
+• Player kills and Summoned Unit kills award experience points.
+• Leveling up grants a Skill Point to unlock additional abilities.
+• Players respawn upon 12.5 seconds after death.
+• Only Summoned Units can damage the opposing player's Tower.
+• Players can destroy the opposing player's Inhibitors to upgrade their Summoned Units into ELITES.
+• The first player to destroy the opposing player's Tower wins.

+### Game Objectives
+• Defend your Tower from the enemy player's Summoned Units
+• Defend your Inhibitors from the enemy Player
+• Use your Summoned Units to damage the enemy Player's Tower
+• Destroy the enemy Player's Inhibitors to upgrade your Summoned Units into ELITES
+• Level up to gain combat bonuses and to invest Skill Points into additional weapon abilities
+• Destroy the enemy Player's Tower to win the game

 ---